North Korea travel advice

 Appointment Book your appointment online

-For emergency consular assistance, call the Embassy of Canada in South Korea and follow the instructions.
+For emergency consular assistance, call the call the Embassy of Canada to the Republic of Korea, in Seoul, and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 Disclaimer